Kubernetes on AWS EKS

 $ kubectl create -f gp2-storage.yaml

-If you want your cluster and CloudBees CI to use your new storage class as the default, then you will need to take a couple of additional steps:
+Configure your cluster and CloudBees CI to use your new storage class as the default:

 $ kubectl patch storageclass gp2 -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}' $ kubectl patch storageclass default -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'

-List the storage classes and you should see your new class is the default:
+Retrieve the storage classes, and your new storage class should now be the default:

 $ kubectl get sc NAME PROVISIONER AGE gp2 (default) kubernetes.io/aws-ebs 1d default kubernetes.io/aws-ebs 14d